Graduation & Commencement

 - You can apply as early as the first day of classes in the semester before your planned graduation semester.
 For example, if you are graduating in summer, you can apply to graduate on the first day of spring classes.
 If you are graduating in fall, you can apply to graduate on the first day of summer classes.
 The graduation application opens on the first day of classes of the semester before.
 You can check these dates on the Graduation Deadlines page or on the Academic Calendars page (to see first day of classes).

-- You can find the specific deadlines for the upcoming semesters in the Graduate School's graduation section.
+- You can find the specific deadlines for the upcoming semesters in the Graduate College's graduation section.

 - Graduation fees: master's and doctoral students pay $50 when applying to graduate.
 If you are not prompted to enter a payment or receive an error, please contact Angie Cook to assist.
 Certificate students do not have a graduation fee.